BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Methods

 \paragraph{Reference similarity maps} Spatial similarity maps were computed from patch-token embeddings.
 Given a reference token $f_{\mathrm{ref}}$ and a spatial token $f_{i,j}$, similarity was defined as cosine similarity between their L2-normalized features:

 Three anatomically defined reference locations (tumor, CSF, and white matter) were selected on a fixed slice, and identical pixel coordinates were used across all encoders.
+For 2D encoders (BrainDINO, DINOv3), similarity was computed over the native 2D patch-token grid; for 3D encoders (BM-MAE, BrainMVP, BrainIAC), the corresponding axial token plane was identified by mapping the slice index to the nearest depth position in the 3D token grid.
 Similarity maps were bilinearly upsampled to slice resolution and visualized using a shared color scale without per-encoder rescaling.

-\paragraph{CKA analysis} We used linear centered kernel alignment (CKA) to compare subject-level representations across IXI and BraTS.
-For each subject, a shared preprocessing pipeline generated both 2D slice views and a 3D volume view from the same MRI.
-For DINOv3 and BrainDINO, CLS tokens from transformer blocks $\{2, 6, 11\}$ were extracted and mean-pooled across 128 uniformly sampled slices.
-For BM-MAE, CLS tokens from corresponding blocks were used, and for BrainMVP, globally pooled features from early, mid, and late stages were used.
-We computed CKA over a fixed subset of 1{,}000 subjects per dataset without shuffling.
+\paragraph{CKA analysis} We used linear centered kernel alignment (CKA)~\cite{kornblith2019similarity} to compare subject-level representations between BrainDINO and four alternative pretrained backbones (DINOv3, BM-MAE, BrainMVP, BrainIAC) at three representative depths corresponding to early (block 2), mid (block 6), and late (block 11) layers.
+For each model pair, Gram matrices $K = XX^\top$ and $L = YY^\top$ were computed from subject-level feature matrices $X$ and $Y$ and centered with $H = I - \mathbf{1}\mathbf{1}^\top/n$.
+For the 2D encoders (BrainDINO, DINOv3), 128 axial slices per volume were resized to $224 \times 224$ and replicated to three channels; slice-level CLS tokens were then averaged to obtain one subject-level feature vector per layer.
+For BM-MAE and BrainIAC, CLS-token features at the corresponding blocks were used directly; for BrainMVP, globally average-pooled spatial features from early, mid, and late stages were used.
+CKA was computed over a fixed subset of 1{,}000 volumes per dataset without shuffling: the IXI subset comprised 502 T1 and 498 T2 volumes from 502 unique subjects, and the BraTS2021 subset comprised 250 subjects with four modalities each.